apache/griffin/griffin-doc/proposal.md

 - Font Awesome

 ##Cryptography
-Currently there's no cryptography in Griffin.
+Currently there's no cryptography in Apache Griffin.

 ##Required Resources
 ###Mailing List###
 We currently use eBay mail box to communicate, but we'd like to move that to ASF maintained mailing lists.

-Current mailing list: ebay-griffin-devs@googlegroups.com
+Current mailing list: dev@griffin.incubator.apache.org

 Proposed ASF maintained lists: private@griffin.incubator.apache.org